 There are multiple options for downloading more than one file.
 While browsing through experiments (see "Browse and filter data"), a "Download" button appears near the top of the page (see Fig. 2), which brings up a batch download pop-up window with instructions on how to download the files of all experiments found with the current query.
 A tutorial going over batch download is available (link opens in new tab.)
 The cart feature, described below, can also be helpful.

 Please note that if ENCODE data is used in your publication or talk, the accessions of the datasets used should be cited, along with the most recent ENCODE Consortium publication.
 Complete guidelines are available on the Citing ENCODE page.

 The Portal has a cart function, which allows users to select and group together arbitrary experiments.
 Carts can be shared with colleagues; it is also possible to batch download all the files of the experiments placed in the cart.
+When viewing the cart, the file selectors located in the sidebar can be used to filter for only files meeting certain conditions, such as assembly used or file format, prior to performing a batch download.
 Detailed information on how to use the cart is located on the Cart page, and Cart basics are demonstrated in this tutorial (link opens in new tab).

 In addition to web-based browsing and searching, the ENCODE Portal can be accessed programmatically via the REST API.
 Instructions on how to browse and search for ENCODE data programmatically are provided in the REST API help document.
 In brief, all queries (see Query building) that can be performed via the web can be used as programmatic queries.
 Programmatic access provides additional methods to download files by retrieving direct URLs of files from JSON data objects.